MzQistina/iot-secure-water-monitor/TROUBLESHOOTING.md

    ls -la
    ```

-2. If files are missing, copy them from Windows to VirtualBox:
+2. If files are missing, copy them from Windows to Raspberry Pi:
-   - Use shared folder, SCP, or USB
-   - See `VIRTUALBOX_SIMULATION_SETUP.md` for transfer methods
+   - Use SCP or other file transfer methods

 3. Navigate to the correct directory:
    ```bash